shinezhou9/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10766
 ```
+**mean and median steps,with missiong value filled in** mean steps:1.0766 &times; 10<sup>4</sup>
+median steps: 1.0766 &times; 10<sup>4</sup>.

-*These value differ from the estomate from the first part of the assignment.
-After we filled in the missing value with the mean steps for that 5-minute interval, the mean and median steps taken per day has increased.*
+**Conclusion:** Mean and median value almost the same after we filled in the missing value with the mean steps for that 5-minute interval.
+Which means missing values don not have big impact on the research result**

-## Difference in activity patterns between weekdays and weekends?
+## Compare activity patterns between weekdays and weekends
-### 1.Create a new factor variable indicating weekday or weekend
+### Create a new factor variable indicating weekday or weekend

 ```r
 library(timeDate)